Pop Culture Madness!

 The 'Battle of the Sexes' was over once and for all when Billie Jean King beat Bobby Riggs in three straight tennis sets.

-The National Archives keeps the Nixon White House tapes in a climate controlled vault with hopes that future technological developments could allow for restoration of 18 1/2 minutes of missing audio that may have been deliberately erased.
+The National Archives keeps the Nixon White House tapes in a climate-controlled vault, hoping that future technological developments could allow for the restoration of 18 1/2 minutes of missing audio that may have been deliberately erased.

-Robert Shields wrote in a diary every waking five minutes of his life from 1972 until a stroke disabled him in 1997.
+Robert Shields wrote in a diary every five minutes from 1972 until a stroke disabled him in 1997.

 Chrysler brought electronic ignition to automobiles.